Basis for solutions of the Benoit & Saint-Aubin PDEs with particular asymptotic properties: Solutions to the Benoit Saint-Aubin PDEs with particular asymptotics properties

 As the main tool in our construction, we use the quantum group method developed in the article~\cite{Kytola-Peltola:Conformally_covariant_boundary_correlation_functions_with_quantum_group} and summarized in Theorem~\ref{thm: SCCG correspondence}, together with the results obtained in Section~\ref{sec: basis vectors}.
 The basis functions $\BasisF_\linkpatt$ of our main Theorem~\ref{thm: asymptotic properties of general basis vectors} are constructed from the vectors $\Puregeom_\linkpatt$ of Theorem~\ref{thm: highest weight vector space basis vectors} as

-where $\sF$ denotes a map from the highest weight vector space $\HWsp_\multii^{(\nodefsmaller)}$ to the solution space of the PDEs.
+where $\sF$ denotes a map from the highest weight vector space $\HWsp_\multii^{(s)}$ to the solution space of the PDEs.
 In this map, the projection properties~\eqref{eq: projection conditions} of the vectors $\Puregeom_\linkpatt$ correspond with the required asymptotics properties of the basis functions, as stated explicitly in Theorems~\ref{thm: SCCG correspondence} and~\ref{thm: asymptotic properties of general basis vectors}.

-In Proposition~\ref{prop: limits at same rate}, Corollary~\ref{cor: limits at same rate}, and Proposition~\ref{prop: cyclicity of limits}, we prove additional properties of the basis functions $\BasisF_\linkpatt$, concerning asymptotics when taking several variables together simultaneously, or taking a variable to infinity.
+In Lemma~\ref{lem: limits at same rate} and Propositions~\ref{prop: strong limits} and~\ref{prop: cyclicity of limits}, we prove additional properties of the basis functions $\BasisF_\linkpatt$, concerning asymptotics when taking several variables together simultaneously, or taking a variable to infinity.
 These properties are needed in further applications, e.g., in Section~\ref{sec: multiple SLEs} and~\cite{Flores-Peltola:Solution_space_of_BSA_PDEs}.